There are no products in your shopping cart.

 The cancer experience can make us reflect on what's important in our lives and some people start making changes for the better.
 Perhaps you will decide to reduce the causes of stress in your life and make more time for things that give you a lift or make you feel good.
 This can be anything from spending time with your family, reading a book, booking a holiday or returning to work; the list is endless and setting some short and long term goals to focus on can be really important in helping you move forward in a way that feels manageable.

 After cervical cancer it can be hard to find your new normal.
-So please come to our annual Let’s Meet (15 September 2018) event, that’s there for you no matter how long ago you had treatment.
+So please come to our yearly Let’s Meet (21 September 2019) event, that’s there for you no matter how long ago you had treatment.
 At Let’s Meet you can learn about Pelvic Radiation Disease and how to manage your symptoms.
 Find out more here.

 Jo's Cervical Cancer Trust is here to support you and we'll help you get through the tough days.